bioinfo-pf-curie/mpiBWA/README.txt

 This method removes the previous bottle neck.
 We obtain the full reproducibility with a better efficiency and scalability.

 When testing this branch make sure the total number of jobs you take is (master jobs) * 8.
-8 is the number of threads used by bwa-mem.
-We also see a limitation of the mpi_read_at fonction the buffer is limited at 2g.
+8 is the number of aligner threads used by bwa-mem.

+Remark: The initial buffer of each master jobs is limited to 2gb (due to mpi_read_at).
 This version does not work on trimmed reads.

-First results test on broadwell
+First results test on broadwell.

 Sample: SRR2052 WGS from GIAB aligned with 352*8 = 2816 cpu